Home » 9 easy day trips from Venice by train you can’t miss

 Bologna, the ultimate foodie escape

-Bologna offers a lot of sights you can’t see in one day, from Europe’s oldest university to 40 km of UNESCO-listed porticos.
-As such, why not plan your day trip around one of the town’s best assets – food!
+Bologna boasts numerous sights that can’t be explored in a single day, from Europe’s oldest university to 40 km of UNESCO-listed porticos.
+Therefore, why not plan your day trip around one of the town’s best assets – food!

-Spend the morning stocking up on local specialties at Bologna’s ancient food markets – Quadrilatero and Mercato di Mezzo.
-Then take a seat at one of the communal tables of L’Osteria del Sole, the world’s oldest tavern dating back to 1465.
+Start by exploring the local specialties at Bologna’s ancient food markets—Quadrilatero and Mercato di Mezzo.
+Then, take a seat at one of the communal tables of L’Osteria del Sole, the world’s oldest tavern dating back to 1465.
 They don’t serve food, just drinks, so your market shopping will come in handy.
-It’s surely a unique experience!

-This day trip from Venice could also be a great opportunity to try your hand at making tortellini and tagliatelle.
-My advice is to book a cooking class directly at the home of a local sfoglina (that’s what they call the past-making ladies in Bologna).
+For a more hands-on experience, consider trying your hand at making tortellini and tagliatelle by participating in a cooking class at the home of a local sfoglina (that’s what they call the past-making ladies in Bologna).

-If you are travelling with kids, a gelato-making class at the Carpigiani Gelato Museum is also a great idea (it’s a 30-minute us drive from Bologna train station).
+If you are travelling with kids, a gelato-making class at the Carpigiani Gelato Museum is also a great idea (it’s a 30-minute bus drive from Bologna train station).

 How to get from Venice to Bologna by train: it takes about 1 hour and 40 minutes with Trenitalia (Frecciarossa or Regionale Veloce trains) and Italo.